Shareholder dispute: a swift solution

 Background to the shareholder dispute

 The company had two shareholders, a brother owning 60%, who was our client, and his sister owning 40%.
-The company was managed by his sister.
+His sister also managed the company.
 Out of the blue, his sister told him he owned 40%, she owned 40%, and her husband, 20%.
 She also told him the company’s premises were up for sale.

-Our client was informed that his shares had been transferred to the sister’s husband.
-This was key to the shareholder dispute as the transfer had been made without his knowledge or consent.
+Our client’s sister had transferred some of his shares to her husband.
+This was key to the shareholder dispute as she had made the transfer without his knowledge or consent.

 Shareholder dispute resolution – the key issues

 Our client was a director of the company.
-The sister was also a director, and owed duties to the company.
+His sister was also a director, and owed duties to the company.
 Our client wanted to know what he could do.
-He did not want to fall out with his sister any more than was necessary, but would not let her actions damage the value of his shareholding.
+He did not want to fall out with his sister any more than was necessary.
+However, he was unwilling to allow her actions to damage the value of his shareholding.

 A problem was that there was no written director’s service agreement in place nor was there a shareholders’ agreement.
 The lack of written documentation did not prevent us from finding a solution.
-But the solutions available were potentially more limited than may have been the case if there was written documentation.
+However, the solutions we were able to find were potentially more limited by the lack of such documentation.

 The steps taken to resolve the shareholder dispute

-We advised our client that his sister’s actions were not only illegal, but also invalid.
-The supposed share transfer was void.
+We advised our client that his sister’s supposed share transfer was not only illegal, but also invalid.

 The company’s articles gave each director the right to refuse to register a share transfer.
 Our client had not signed a stock transfer form, and there was no consideration payable by the husband to our client.